nirgeier/HTML5Files_NPAPI/README.md

 More demo options
 ------------------------------------------------------------------------
-From the console of teh backgorund page execute this code:
+From the console of the backgorund page execute this code:
 ```html
     MyDemo.listFiles();
     MyDemo.sendMyPrivateFile();